gotoariel/folium-demo/README.md

 ### Heroku quickstart

-To push a repository to Heroku, the following files are important:
-* `Procfile`
-* `runtime.txt`
-* `requirements.txt`
-* `conda-requirements.txt`

-(*Suggested*) Use the [Conda buildpack](https://github.com/kennethreitz/conda-buildpack).
-If you choose not to, put all requirements into `requirements.txt`.

-Note that the Conda buildpack is being deprecated in favor of a Docker implementation.
+Option A (*Suggested*): Use the [Python buildpack](https://github.com/heroku/heroku-buildpack-python) and deploy with Git.

+Option B: If you end up needing a lot of packages or want to use Conda, you can try [deploying with Docker](https://devcenter.heroku.com/categories/deploying-with-docker).

-Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and sign in with `heroku login`.
+1. Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and sign in with `heroku login`.

-Create a Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.
+1. Create a Heroku application with `heroku create <app_name> --buildpack heroku/python` or leave the name blank to auto-generate one.
+1. Make a `requirements.txt` file with all dependencies for the app.
+1. Make a `runtime.txt` file that specifies the Python runtime version, eg. `python-3.7.0`.
+1. Make a `Procfile` that has eg. `web: gunicorn --pythonpath . tracker --log-file=-`.

-Deploy the repo to Heroku by `git push heroku master`.
+1. Deploy the repo to Heroku by `git push heroku master`.
 You should be able to access your app at `https://<app_name>.herokuapp.com`.

-There is a [quickstart guide](https://devcenter.heroku.com/articles/getting-started-with-python-o) available as a reference.
+There is a [quickstart guide](https://devcenter.heroku.com/articles/getting-started-with-python) available as a reference.

 ## Debugging